ddebruijne/Dalamud-Klonk/README.md

 ![Klonk](https://i.imgur.com/zcmj0vy.png)

 ## Displayed Data
+On start of the game, the plugin will automatically attempt to establish a connection with the serial device, but can be manually toggled with /klonk.

 ### In Combat
 Displays your own HP in normal circumstances, until the selected target (or focus target if set) is casting a skill - then it will display the remaining time until that cast timer runs out.